Techlm77/LinuxPlay/README.md

 - **Clipboard Sharing** – Copy and paste text between client and host.
 - **H.265 and AV1 Support** – Improve compression and reduce bandwidth usage for better performance.

+Updates that has been removed:

+- **History** - Stores information into history.json and automatically load it into start.py without needing to type the configurations over and over again.

 ### Security Warning

 LinuxPlay can be used over the internet, but **it currently does not have encryption**.
 It is recommended to use a **VPN, SSH tunnel, or manually restrict access via firewall rules** if you plan to use it remotely.
 Future versions will include built-in encryption to enhance security.